xiaolw95/NetMoss2/README.md

 Also, there are two types of visualization to demostrated the the difference of structure between case and control networks.

 Type1 highlights the top 5 taxon with the highest NetMoss score.
-The taxon number can be modified by hand with the parameter `num.top`:
+The taxon number can be modified by hand using the parameter `num.top`:

 <img src="https://github.com/xiaolw95/NetMoss2/blob/main/pic/network1.jpg" width = "600px">

-Type2 highlights the target taxon users are interestd in, which needs to be set by hand with the parameter `tax`:
+Type2 highlights the target taxon users are interestd in, which needs to be set by hand using the parameter `tax`:

 <img src="https://github.com/xiaolw95/NetMoss2/blob/main/pic/network2.jpg" width = "600px">